Kategori : Beasiswa S1 untuk Pelajar Insternasional

 CIT has recently been awarded a major research grant by Enterprise Ireland for the establishment of a Centre of Excellence in Applied Research in the area of Embedded Computing.

-CIT 15 Three post graduate research studentships leading to a Masters/PhD degree
+CIT 15 Three post graduate research studentships leading to a Masters/PhD degree are available.

 Successful candidates will have a good honours degree in Electronic/Computer Engineering or Computer Science.